OUR ROASTING IS AN ORIGINAL STORYTELLER

-The tasting notes are evaluated by an international team currently consists of Ivica Cvetanovski, Storm Lunde and Mauro Laruffa.
+The tasting notes are evaluated by an international team currently and primarily consists of Ivica Cvetanovski and Storm Lunde.
 Over the years, the team has been of a rotating nature with members comprising among others Rubens Gardelli, Veronika Galova Vesela, Thore-Andre Thorsen and Alexander Nagy.
 Everyone holds all high international and professional level regarding coffee knowledge and merit.

 The validation and scoring of the coffee undergoes, among other things, a conventional cupping and brewing according to our “1:1:1” method for the V60 which was developed for the 2017 WBrC in Budapest.
 Evaluation is done in accordance with WCE's WBrC score sheet.
 The taste notes are recorded in all categories (Aroma, Flavor, Aftertaste, Acidity, Body and Balance).
 The 3 most common taste notes from each member in the summation of each category are those found on the label of the coffee bag.
 Additionally, these findings are what is apparent in the brewed beverage in three temperature stages of the prepared beverage, namely aroma when hot, flavors, aftertaste, acidity, body and balance when hot, warm and cold.